BullRunFinance/contracts/README.md

 * BullMarketplace: **under development**
 * BullNFT: [deploy after audits]

+## Overview core contracts

+_ * BullToken is the main protocol token, with a 5% tax on each tx and auto liquidity.
+It will be used to exchange nfts and cross between chains using the bridge.
+Modified to use the boosts provided by the nfts._
+_ * BullMasterchef is the contract that distributes BULL to the stakers.
+Modified to call RewardDistribution and accept nfts to increase APR or reduce harvestInterval._
+_ * RewardDistribution receives rewards and distributes them to the stakers of spcific pools on the masterchef._
+_ * BullLocker locks the liquidity provided by BullToken.
+This contrct has to be assigned to BullToken and the ownership needs to be transferred to a timelock._
+_ * BullNFT is the contract that manages the NFTs used by the protocol.
+It's in charge of managing minting an assigning the corresponding boosts._

 ## These contracts use
 * @openzeppelin/contracts@4.1.0
 * @uniswap/v2-periphery@1.1.0-beta.0
 * @uniswap/v2-core@1.0.1

-## Overview core contracts

-_ * BullToken es el token principal del ecosistema, con tax de 5% en cada transacción y auto liquidity.
-Se utiliza para intercambiar nfts y cruzar entre chains mediante el bridge.
-Modificado para utilziar boosts de nfts._
-_ * BullMasterchef es el encargado de recompensar con Bull a los stakers.
-Modificado para llamar a RewardDistribution y aceptar nfts que aumentan el APR o reducen el harvestInterval._
-_ * RewardDistribution recibe recompensas y las distribuye entre los stakers de determinados pools en el masterchef._
-_ * BullLocker lockea la liquidez formada por BullToken.
-Este contrato debe estar asignado a BullToken y su ownership debe transferirse a un timelock._
-_ * BullNFT es el contrato de los NFTs utilizados en el ecosistema.
-Es el encargado de manejar su minteo y asignar los boosts correspondientes._

 ---
-BullToken, BullMasterchef, BullReferral and BullLocker son forks de  [PantherSwap](https://github.com/pantherswap/panther-farm) con mayores o menores cambios para auemntar la seguridad y los casos de usos.
+BullToken, BullMasterchef, BullReferral and BullLocker are forks from  [PantherSwap](https://github.com/pantherswap/panther-farm) with changes applied to them to increase security and usability.